Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Appendix B: Additional Simulation Studies

 Second, for both the small sample size case ($N=50$) and large sample size case ($N=1000$), in many settings (e.g., Models 2--4), incorporating a covariate adjustment step can further improve the power of an imputation-assisted randomization test constructed by the imputation and re-imputation framework (i.e., comparing Algorithm~\ref{alg: part with covariate adjustment} with Algorithm~\ref{alg: part}).
 Also, such improvements in power can be substantial, and whether incorporating a linear covariate adjustment model or a flexible machine learning covariate adjustment model results in even more substantial gains in power depends on the specific data-generating process and sample size.
 However, there is no guarantee that incorporating a covariate adjustment step will always improve the power of the imputation and re-imputation framework; see the simulated results under Model 6 as a counter-example.
-This pattern also agrees with that of the classic Rosenbaum-type covariate adjustment method for Fisher randomization tests (for testing Fisher's sharp null) with complete outcome data -- although implementing a covariate adjustment step in the Fisher randomization test is promising to improve power for testing Fisher's sharp null in many settings, there is no guarantee that covariate adjustment will always improve power for testing Fisher's sharp null (Rosenbaum, 2002a; Small et al., 2008).
+This pattern also agrees with that of the classic Rosenbaum-type covariate adjustment method for Fisher's randomization tests with complete outcome data -- although implementing a covariate adjustment step in Fisher's randomization tests is promising to improve power in many settings, there is no guarantee that covariate adjustment will always improve power for Fisher's randomization tests (\citealp{rosenbaum2002covariance, small2008randomization}).

 Third, the imputation and re-imputation framework with covariate adjustment typically outperforms non-informative imputation (e.g., median imputation) with covariate adjustment in terms of finite-sample power, especially when the sample size is large (e.g., $N=1000$).